-The process of a wet air scrubber forces polluted fumes through a soaked material or fluid vapor.
-Wet air scrubbers are capable of trapping particles of 10 µm as well as gases, such as sulfur dioxide, chromic acid, hydrogen sulfide, ammonia, chlorides, and fluorides.
+The process of a spray tower scrubber forces polluted fumes through a fluid vapor, which traps the gas particles.
+Spray tower scrubbers are capable of trapping particles of 10 µm as well as gasses, such as sulfur dioxide, chromic acid, hydrogen sulfide, ammonia, chlorides, and fluorides.

 Dry air scrubbers use sprayed reagents that enter the exhaust stream at incredibly high speed to target particular pollutants.
 The reaction between the reagent and the pollutants causes the polluted material to fall out of the air stream.
 The captured material and the spray are burned off in the heat of the air stream or caught in a filter; this makes a dry air scrubber environmentally friendly.

 A dry air scrubber is more economical to operate since it does not require the removal or storage of waste water.
-The main use of dry scrubbers is capturing solvents and acidic gases.
+The main use of dry scrubbers is capturing solvents and acidic gasses.